tothmano/manototh.github.io/_pages/home.md

 <div id="mano-toth-photo"></div>

-I am a documentation and developer experience manager.
-I help software companies design, implement, and optimise their information architecture and developer experience programs.
-I have built technical writing teams and work processes from scratch.
-To continuously improve developer experience, I determine metrics for measuring the effectiveness of documentation, I monitor and evaluate the data, and I set objectives for my team accordingly.
-As a result, sales form submissions have increased in the past by 50% in three months.
+I am a documentation architect.
+I help software companies design, implement, and optimise their information architecture and developer experience programmes.
+I have built technical writing teams, developer experience programmes, documentation sites, and work processes from scratch.

-Until September 2023, I was Head of Documentation and Developer Experience at PSPDFKit.
-I built a documentation team and a developer experience program from scratch.
-My team of technical writers was responsible for the highly technical documentation of more than 20 products in various programming languages.

-Before joining PSPDFKit, I was the Lead Technical Writer and Documentation Engineer at Adverity.
-I led a team of technical writers and we created a completely new documentation site from scratch.
-I designed and implemented the front end of Adverity’s new documentation site, as well as the software architecture and the work processes with which the technical writing team contributed content.

-Previously, I worked at Tricentis, Omnit, IBM, the Central European University, and the University of Cambridge.
+Currently, I am Head of Documentation at Axiom.
+Previously, I have worked at PSPDFKit, Adverity, Tricentis, Omnit, IBM, the Central European University, and the University of Cambridge.

 I define myself as an enthusiastic writer, developer, and scholar.